 Skip to main content

-Just an hour away from Edinburgh, seven forests dot the valley of the River Tweed.
-There’s a forest for you whether you’re looking for a quiet picnic, a tree-top adventure, a glimpse of the valley’s prehistoric past or some of Britain’s best mountain biking.
+Located an hour away from Edinburgh, seven forests dot the valley of the River Tweed.
+Are you looking for a quiet picnic?
+A tree-top adventure or a glimpse of the valley’s prehistoric past?
+Or some of Britain’s best mountain biking?
+Find all of this in the Tweed Valley.

 Cyclists at Glentress

-These are working forests as well as being lovely places to visit: we’ve used their timber to build the distinctive café at Glentress.
-Famous for its mountain bike routes, the most popular forest in the park also has some wonderful walking trails and an exciting tree-top scramble.
+These forests are not just lovely places to visit.
+Timber from these working forests was used to build the distinctive café at Glentress.
+Famous for its mountain biking, this forest has wonderful walking trails as well.

 Just above the town of Innerleithen, Caberston offers a climb to one of the many Iron Age hill forts that once commanded the valley’s hills.
-Trails at Cademuir and Thornielee will get you away from the crowds, leading through woodland full of wildlife, and horse riders will find great long distance routes at Cardrona.
+Trails at Cademuir and Thornielee will get you away from the crowds, leading through woodland full of wildlife.
+Horse riders will find great long-distance routes at Cardrona.

 Forests to visit